apache/beam/website/www/site/content/en/documentation/ml/online-clustering.md

 `config.py` defines variables that are used multiple times, like Google Cloud PROJECT_ID and NUM_WORKERS.

-`setup.py` defines the packages andrequirements for the pipeline to run.
+`setup.py` defines the packages and requirements for the pipeline to run.

 `main.py` contains the pipeline code and some additional function used for running the pipeline.